 Dr. William Burden and Dr. Scott Ennis now offer KYBELLA, an FDA-approved injectable that reduces fat under the chin, at Destin Plastic Surgery.

-Destin, Florida (September 2015) – Destin Plastic Surgery (www.theplasticdoc.com) is the first practice in the region to offer KYBELLA, an injectable product that reduces submental fullness, more commonly known as a “double chin.”
+Destin, Florida (September 2015) – Destin Plastic Surgery (www.theplasticdoc.com) is the first practice to offer KYBELLA® in the Pensacola region.
+KYBELLA is an injectable product that reduces submental fullness, more commonly known as a “double chin.”
 The practice will also serve as a national training center for the product, bringing to Destin physicians and medical professionals from around the country as they learn to administer the fat-reducing injections.

 “We’re very excited to bring KYBELLA to our patients here in the Panhandle and beyond,” says Dr. William Burden.
 “It’s really a game-changer for the industry, and patients are going to be very impressed.”